openid/death-and-the-digital-estate/README.md

 Welcome to the Death and the Digital Estate (DADE) GitHub repo.

-Please file issues and pull requests against the [charter](https://github.com/openid/death-and-the-digital-estate/blob/main/charter.md).

 Have resources to share?
 Please file a PR to place them [resources list](https://github.com/openid/death-and-the-digital-estate/blob/main/resources.md).
+We'll put together a wiki page for resources in the future.

 [DADE Mailing List](https://lists.openid.net/mailman/listinfo/openid-digital-directives)